-A sore throat usually goes after a few days.
+A sore throat (pharyngitis) usually goes after a few days.
 Simple treatments that you can buy can ease symptoms until the sore throat goes.
-Usually, you only need to see a doctor if symptoms are severe, unusual, or if they do not ease within three to four days.
+Usually, you only need to see a doctor if symptoms are severe, unusual, or if they do not ease within a week.

 What is a sore throat?

-- Not treating is an option as many throat infections are mild and soon get better.
+- Not treating is an option as many throat infections are mild and soon get better without treatment.

-- Paracetamol or ibuprofen ease pain, headache, and fever.
+- Paracetamol or ibuprofen ease pain, headache and fever.
 To keep symptoms to a minimum it is best to take a dose at regular intervals, as recommended on the packet of medication, rather than now and then.
 For example, take paracetamol four times a day until symptoms ease.
-Although either paracetamol or ibuprofen will usually help, there is some evidence to suggest that ibuprofen may be more effective than paracetamol at easing symptoms in adults.
-Paracetamol is usually the preferred first-line option for children, but ibuprofen can be used as an alternative.
+If necessary, you can alternate and take both.
 Note: some people with certain conditions may not be able to take ibuprofen, so always read the packet label.
+It is very important not to take more than the dose advised on the packet.

-- Other gargles, lozenges, and sprays that you can buy at pharmacies may help to soothe a sore throat.
-However, they do not shorten the illness.
+- Other gargles and sprays can be bought at pharmacies to help to soothe a sore throat.
+However, there is not very much evidence about how effective they are and they do not shorten the illness.

 Do I need an antibiotic medicine?

-Usually not.
+Usually you will not need an antibiotic.
 Most throat and tonsil infections are caused by viruses, although some are caused by germs called bacteria.
 Without tests, it is usually not possible to tell if it is a viral or bacterial infection.
-Antibiotics kill bacteria, but do not kill viruses.
+Antibiotics kill bacteria but do not kill viruses.
 However, even if a bacterium is the cause, an antibiotic does not make much difference in most cases.
-Your immune system usually clears these infections within a few days whether caused by a virus or a bacterium.
-Also, antibiotics can sometimes cause side-effects such as diarrhoea, feeling sick, rash, and stomach upsets.
+Your immune system usually clears these infections within a few days, whether caused by a virus or a bacterium.
+Also, antibiotics can sometimes cause side-effects such as diarrhoea, feeling sick, rash and stomach upsets.

 Many doctors use a scoring system called the Centor score to decide whether a sore throat needs antibiotics.
 The features they look for are: